Course descriptions and program timetable

 Students will learn to capture audio using external microphones as well as build upon the in-camera techniques learned in previous terms.
 Basic audio editing will be performed as well including basic music design (sourcing) and sound effects (sourcing).
 Audio Principles focuses on creative aspects of audio-recording, editing and mixing sound in video, cinema and other multimedia production.
 Topics include: psychoacoustics, techniques of sound-recording and possible artistic application of sound design in a variety of digital media with a regard for specific narrative demands, structure, and post-production.

-Now that students have learned the basics of creating a script, this course takes them on a deep dive into the genres most relevant to digital and second screen entertainment.
-From watching, reading and writing, students will learn the techniques unique to dramatic and comedic television episodes or webisodes.
-Students will create a “beat sheet” for a webisode in their favourite genre.
-Using this beat sheet, students are guided through the next process of creating a treatment.
-The final assignment for this course will be to write the first draft of a script with a focus on the techniques unique to their genre of choice.
+With the basics of screenwriting under their belts, Genre Writing takes students on a deep dive into the genres most relevant to digital and second screen entertainment.
+From watching, reading and writing, students will learn the techniques unique to creating genre film, viral content, television or webisodes.
+Students will learn to classify, analyze and identify genre conventions, and then will practice using these conventions in scene writing exercises.
+They will also be tasked with creating a “beat sheet” for a short film, webisode or piece of viral content in their favourite genres.
+Using their beat sheets, students will be guided through the process of writing first drafts of their scripts, as well as giving and receiving notes.
+The final assignment for this course will be to write a produceable script with a focus on the techniques unique to students’ genres of choice.

 Building on the skills learned in Terms 1-4, students are tasked to meet strict deadlines, prepare industry proper paperwork, and deliver a polished product.
 Key topics and instructional labs will include corporate training, educational, music videos, and webisodes.
 The final project will be a completed video in an area of personal interest to the student.